heartin/simple-boot-build-tools/README.md

-# Simple Starter Build Tools
+# Simple Boot Build Tools

 This project will contain all resources primarily required for build (e.g. checkstyle xml).